quizworks/easy-lms-scss-styleguide/README.md

 * Use the `.scss` syntax, never the original `.sass` syntax
 * Put blank lines between rule declarations, mixins and functions.
-* Each Components (BEM or otherwise) gets its own file in /components, preceding the file name with an underscore: _component-name.scss
+* Each Components gets its own file in /components, preceding the file name with an underscore: _component-name.scss.
+* Each Component SCSS file should have a max of 100 lines, if it's longer it should be split up into separate components.

 ### Vendor prefixes